openshift/enhancements/README.md

-If you are working on an enhancement and the linter job fails because of changes to the template (not other issues with the markdown formatting), handle it based on the maturity of the enhancement PR:
+If you are working on an enhancement and the linter job fails because of changes to the template (not other issues with the markdown formatting), handle it based on the maturity of the enhancement pull
+request:

-* If the only reason to update your PR is to make the linter job accept it after a template change and there are no substantive content changes needed for approval, override the job to allow the PR to merge.
+* If the only reason to update your pull request is to make the linter job accept it after a template change and there are no substantive content changes needed for approval, override the job to allow the pull request to merge.
-* If your enhancement is still a draft, and consensus hasn't been reached, modify the PR so the new enhancement matches the updated template.
+* If your enhancement is still a draft, and consensus hasn't been reached, modify the pull request so the new enhancement matches the updated template.
 * If you are updating an existing (merged) document, go ahead and override the job.